CogSP/bullet-hell-slasher/README.md

-# Rogue-Like Shooter – Three.js Project
+# Computer Graphics Sandbox

-A top-down rogue-like built with **Three.js** from scratch.
-The game mixes arcade action with light RPG mechanics (XP, levels, power-ups) while showcasing several real-time graphics techniques and gameplay systems.
+A playground for experimenting and prototyping real-time 3D graphics in Three.js.
+Mainly based on a top-down rogue-like game, developed for the "Interactive Graphics" course in Sapienza University of Rome, a.y.
+2024-2025.
+The game was build from scratch, mixing arcade action with light RPG mechanics (XP, levels, power-ups) while showcasing several real-time graphics techniques and gameplay systems.

 ---